premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-64. When does a finally block does not get executed?
+64. When does a finally block does not get executed?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)